 A continuous buzzing sound could indicate an electrical problem like a failing capacitor or a malfunctioning fan motor.
 Electrical issues can escalate quickly and may even cause damage to other parts of your system.

-The aforementioned sounds suggest your heat pump needs professional attention.
-Contact West Coast Heating, Air Conditioning and Solar for reliable and efficient heat pump services.
-We can handle all your heat pump repair needs and make sure your home is comfortable.
+The sounds above suggest your heat pump needs professional attention.
+Contact West Coast Heating, Air Conditioning, and Solar for reliable and efficient heat pump services.
+We can handle all your heat pump repair needs and ensure your home is comfortable.